enoliglesias/wpreader/README.md

 # WP Reader

+:warning: **Since the rest-api is now an include, not a plugin, and the specification had change, this repository is DEPRECATED.
+Do not use it to create your mobile app.** I'm working in a react-native version with the new WP API.
+I'll link it here when it's finished. :warning:

 Cordova project to read wordpress blog and generate a cross platform mobile app.

 As you can see, the names and references, it's always about recipes.
 It's because we use this repo to build the mobile app for the blog [Begin Vegan Begun™](http://beginveganbegun.es)